 What is the Community Partnership Forum Speaker Series?

-The Community Partnership Forum Speaker Series is a multi-part speaker series examining how nonprofits, corporations, local government and individuals can build an equitable, inclusive and resilient National Capital Area region.
+The Community Partnership Forum Speaker Series is a multi-part speaker series examining how nonprofits, corporations, local government and individuals can build an equitable, inclusive and resilient D.C. area region, which includes the surrounding communities in Virginia and Maryland.
 Once a month, from March to August 2021, we will engage various voices, experts and YOU to envision and contribute to building communities that support prosperity for the many, not the few.

 The 2021 Community Partnership Forum Speaker Series will focused on a myriad of topics, including activating leaders and organizations to accelerate equity; the role of advocacy and policy; local economic development in the COVID-19 era; economics of mutuality; and our community’s urgent call to action.

 Join us for the Community Partnership Forum Speaker Series on the following dates below, and click on the links to watch recordings of each past event and/or to register for upcoming events in the future.

 • Oct.
 26: Putting Purpose Over Profit – Putting purpose into practice in corporations is the objective of the Economics of Mutuality (EoM), which is a breakthrough business model and management innovation that empowers a company to thrive by meeting the needs of the world.
 Join us to hear Dr. Jay Jakub and Founder & CEO of Acacia Gavin Long explain EoM and how we all can be challenged to see an economy where finance serves business and business serves society and the environment.

 • March 22: The Making of a Democratic Economy: How to Build Prosperity for the Many, Not the Few (Note: We were unable to record this meeting and therefore do not have a recording link to provide.
 We apologize for the inconvenience.)